|ABC - The 1st Computer?|

 Page 1 of 2

-It isn't a particularly meaningful question because reality usually cannot be summarised by a neat list of who invented what.
-There is no doubt that Babbage conceived of the idea of a computing machine long before the technology was right - but after that there are many competing claims to have built the first computer.
+"Who invented the computer?", isn't a particularly meaningful question because the reality isn't that stightforward.
+There is no doubt that Babbage conceived of the idea of a computing machine long before the technology was right, but after that there are many competing claims to have built the first computer.

 John Vincent Atanasoff (1903-1995)